Approved 2015; amended 2017; amended in 2021.

 - The term for each office begins January 1 and ends December 31.

-- The terms of office of the Secretary, Treasurer, and Editor of the Newsletter shall be two years.
+- The terms of office of the Secretary and the Treasurer, shall be two years.

 - Treasurers may seek re-election on an annual basis, given that all of the following conditions are met: